LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/grep-stdin/_index.md

 ## `grep` from `STDIN`

-So far we have only used grep to search a specific file.
+So far you have only used grep to search a specific file.
 However, you can pass input directly to `grep` and match `STDIN` results against a Regular Expression pattern.

 ### `ls | grep` Example